 Your Balloon Sinuplasty Consultation

 Before your ENT can schedule you for a balloon sinuplasty procedure, you will benefit from an evaluation to determine which treatment is the best choice for your needs.
 During your telemedicine consultation, a thorough history will be taken as well as a complete head and neck examination.
 Prior tests (allergy tests, CT scans, etc.) will be reviewed, and nasal endoscopy to evaluate your anatomy will often be performed.
 Once this history and physical exam is completed, your candidacy will be evaluated and you will receive a detailed treatment plan and information on any procedures for which you are a candidate.
-This is a great time to ask any questions you may have about the procedure in case you have any concerns or simply want to learn more about balloon sinuplasty and your other treatment options.
+This is a great time to ask any questions you may have about the procedure in case you have any concerns, such as the cost of balloon sinuplasty, or simply want to learn more about the surgery and your other treatment options.

 The Balloon Sinuplasty Procedure